 I’ve been inaugurating fall with my pumpkin cornbread forever, but this year I thought it would be fun to scoop the batter into a muffin tin.
 I was rewarded with moist fluffy muffins with perfectly domed tops.
 Even with the touch of brown sugar, these muffins aren’t dessert, which makes them so much more versatile than those verging-on-cupcakes kind of muffins.
 They’ll make a meal out of your favorite chili or soup, and they’re the perfect side for just about any fall dinner, especially Thanksgiving.
 Pile them in a pretty basket and serve with some honey, cranberry butter, or maple butter on the side.

-Cornbread is famously quick and easy to make, and these muffins are no different (just dump into the bowl in the order listed!)
+Cornbread is famously quick and easy to make, in just one bowl, and these muffins are no different (just dump into the bowl in the order listed!)

 Pumpkin pureé does many wonderful things to baked goods, it works similarly to its relative, the zucchini.
 It adds: